resbazSQL/lc-webscraping/_episodes/04-scrapy.md

         items.py        # Holds the structure of the data we want to collect

         middlewares.py  # We aren't going to use this today.
-                        # A file to manipulate how spiders process input, incase pretending to be a normal HTTP browser doesn't work.
+                        # A file to manipulate how spiders process input, in case pretending to be a normal HTTP browser doesn't work.

         pipelines.py    # We aren't going to use this today, either.
                         # Once our spider writes things to the "item," we can use pipelines to do additional processing before we export it.